heptarch/heptarch.github.io/drafts/demon.md

 *1873.* In a dream, Ellen returns to Trinity Quay.
 It is like childhood, but bathed in a gentle greyness, as if the light cannot quite touch the objects it falls upon.
- A small wooden rowboat is moored where the Kirkland ferry usually departs, and Ellen feels drawn into it.
+ A small rowboat is moored where the Kirkland ferry usually departs, and Ellen feels drawn ineluctably towards it.
- Almost immediately and without effort, it begins to move, gaining speed from Victoria dock towards the turning basin, and then outwards, outwards to the North Sea.
+ She falls in, and almost immediately, without effort, it begins to move, gaining speed from Victoria dock into the turning basin, and then outwards, outwards to the North Sea.
  Now they are hurtling, the oars flat in the rowlocks and skimming the water, she and the boat one breathless motion over the skin of the ocean.

 Facing backwards, she can see the light of Aberdeen, grey and frozen.
-There is a shudder, and sudden resistance; Ellen can tell from the swelling pitch of the water that they approach a wave.
+But then the boat shudders; Ellen can tell from the swelling pitch of the water that they approach a wave.
 She starts rowing furiously, without effect; in an eversion too quick to register, she and the boat are now hurtling towards the quay again.